angeleeads/Database-Group-Project/README.md

 The project uses Knex.js for database migrations.
 Ensure you have a mySQL database set up.
 Update the `knexfile.js` configuration file with your database connection details.
 Modify the `user` and `password` to your own.

-!!!Please make sure you have properly have the sql_3rb.sql file in your database before running the project!!!
+⚠️ Please make sure you have properly have the `sql_3rb.sql` file in your database before running the project

 1. Run migrations to create the necessary tables: